-Los Angeles, California is a top recovery destination.
-In part, this is because LA is home to a unique style of sober living home: structured sober livings.
-These houses provide additional structure, support, and resources beyond what most sober livings offer.
-The city itself is also appealing for recovery since it offers countless enriching outdoor activities, bountiful cultural events, and a diverse, open-minded, and health-conscious population.
-Support groups and 12-step meetings are plentiful throughout Los Angeles.
-Given the strength of Los Angeles’ recovery community, it is no surprise that people from Houston to New York regularly head west to make a fresh start.
+California is a top recovery destination.
+In part, this is because it is home to a unique style of sober living home: structured sober livings.
+These houses provide additional structure, support, and resources beyond what most sober living homes offer.
+The area itself is also appealing for recovery since it offers countless enriching outdoor activities, bountiful cultural events, and a diverse, open-minded, and health-conscious population.
+Support groups and 12-step meetings are plentiful throughout Southern California.
+Given the strength of the area’s recovery community, it is no surprise that people from Houston to New York regularly head west to make a fresh start.

 Recovery is Possible at Design for Recovery

-Design for Recovery, located in West Los Angeles, is the city’s foremost structured sober living house for men.
+Design for Recovery is Southern California’s foremost structured sober living house for men.
 Our properties provide young men with drug and alcohol addictions a safe, supportive, and trigger-free environment where they can focus on recovery.
 We support residents as they address underlying issues, develop new skillsets, and build new relationships.
 During early sobriety, challenges are inevitable.
 But at Design for Recovery, young men can face them together.

 We believe that recovering from drug and alcohol addiction means more than just staying away from substances.
 We are committed to helping residents build new futures for themselves as well.
 This means developing a strong foundation of sober values.
 We encourage residents at Design for Recovery to live by strong principles, including accountability, responsibility, integrity, and rigorous honesty.
 While living at Design for Recovery, young men not only get sober, but they also become the best possible versions of themselves.